Professionals working

 3. Engineering & Construction

-Important: Engineers must be registered with ECSA (Engineering Council of South Africa).
+Important: Engineers migrating to South Africa must be formally registered with ECSA (Engineering Council of South Africa) before applying.

 Occupation NameOFO Description